-(c) washing, cleaning or removal of dust, oxide, oil, paint or other coverings;

-(d) simple (2) painting and polishing operations;

-(e) sifting, screening, sorting, classifying, grading or matching, including the making-up of sets of articles;
+- (c) washing, cleaning or removal of dust, oxide, oil, paint or other coverings; - (d) simple2 painting and polishing operations; - (e) sifting, screening, sorting, classifying, grading or matching, including the making-up of sets of articles;

+1 Preserving operations include drying, freezing, keeping in brine, ventilation, spreading out, chilling, placing in salt or sulfur dioxide, removal of damaged parts, and like operations.

+2 "simple" generally describes activities which need neither special skills nor machines, apparatus or equipment especially produced or installed for carrying out the activity.
-(f) simple combining operations, labelling, pressing, cleaning or dry cleaning, packaging operations, or any combination thereof;

-(g) cutting to length or width and hemming, or stitching or overlocking of fabrics which are readily identifiable as being intended for a particular commercial use;

-(h) trimming and/or joining together by sewing, looping, linking or attaching accessory articles such as straps, bands, beads, cords, rings and eyelets;

-(i) one or more finishing operations on yarns, fabrics or other textile articles, such as bleaching, waterproofing, decating, shrinking, mercerizing, or similar operations;

-(j) busking, partial or total bleaching, polishing, and glazing of cereals and tice;
+- (f) simple combining operations, labelling, pressing, cleaning or dry cleaning, packaging operations, or any combination thereof; - (g) cutting to length or width and hemming, or stitching or overlocking of fabrics which are readily identifiable as being intended for a particular commercial use; - (h) trimming and/or joining together by sewing, looping, linking or attaching accessory articles such as straps, bands, beads, cords, rings and eyelets; - (i) one or more finishing operations on yarns, fabrics or other textile articles, such as bleaching, waterproofing, decating, shrinking, mercerizing, or similar operations; - (j) husking, partial or total bleaching, polishing, and glazing of cereals and rice;

-(k) operations to colour sugar or form sugar lumps;

-(l) a peeling, stoning and unshelling;

-(m) unflaking, crushing, squeezing, slicing, macerating and removal of bones;

-(n) sharpening, simple grinding or simple cutting and repackaging;

-(o) simple (3) placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations;

-(p) affixing or printing marks, labels, logos and other like distinguishing signs on products or their packaging;

-(q) simple mixing (4) of products, whether or not of different kinds;

-(r) simple (5) assembly of parts of articles to constitute a complete article or disassembly of products into parts;

-(s) simple (6) testing or calibrations;

-(t) mere dilution with water or another substance that does not materially alter the characteristics of the goods;

-(u) slaughtering of animals; or
+- (k) operations to colour sugar or form sugar lumps; - (l) peeling, stoning and unshelling; - (m) unflaking, crushing, squeezing, slicing, macerating and removal of bones; - (n) sharpening, simple grinding or simple cutting and repackaging; - (o) simple3 placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations; - (p) affixing or printing marks, labels, logos and other like distinguishing signs on products or their packaging; - (q) simple mixing4 of products, whether or not of different kinds; - (r) simple5 assembly of parts of articles to constitute a complete article or disassembly of products into parts; - (s) simple6 testing or calibrations; - (t) mere dilution with water or another substance that does not materially alter the characteristics of the goods; - (u) slaughtering of animals; or

+3 See footnote 2.

+4 "simple mixing" generally describes activities which need neither special skills nor machines, apparatus or equipment especially produced or installed for carrying out the activity.
+However, simple mixing does not include chemical reaction.
+Chemical reaction means a process, including a biochemical process, which results in a molecule with a new structure by breaking intra-molecular bonds and by forming new intra-molecular bonds, or by altering the spatial arrangement of atoms in a molecule.

+5 See footnote 2.

+6 See footnote 2.